KyleMcMaster/kmcmaster-dev/content/2021-year-in-review.md

 ## Personal Milestones

 Last year was a big one for me in my personal life!
 I got married over the summer and bought a house in the fall.
 Looking back the timing of our wedding was perfect as Covid numbers had dipped and allowed us to have a small but fun outdoor ceremony.
 With the purchase of a home, I'm excited to have some side projects to accomplish that are non-technical and to work away from the keyboard for a bit.
-We'll see if that excited holds through remodeling our kitchen!
+We'll see if that excitement holds through remodeling our kitchen!

 ## Books I Read